 Because FMEA are also used along all steps of the product lifecycle, from design to manufacture, this also means that all groups need to be involved.
 FMEA teams often include design engineers, analysts, process control engineers, manufacturing engineers, customer service personnel, as well as managers and other product team members.

-Relyence FMEA supports all types of FMEAs, including Design FMEAs (DFMEAs), Process FMEA (PFMEAs), FMEA-MSRs, Manufacturing FMEAs, Software FMEAs, Services FMEAs, FMECAs, and any custom-built type of FMEA you employ.
+Relyence FMEA supports all types of FMEAs, including Design FMEAs (DFMEAs), Process FMEA (PFMEAs), FMECAs, Manufacturing FMEAs, Software FMEAs, Services FMEAs, FMEA-MSRs, and any custom-built type of FMEA you employ.

 Relyence FMEA also has built-in support for widely accepted FMEA standards such as SAE J1739 and ARP5580, AIAG/Six Sigma, AIAG & VDA, and MIL-STD-1629.
 This enables you to get up and running in minimal time.
 You can modify any of the built-in templates to suit your needs, or you can create your own templates using the standards as a starting point.
 Relyence FMEA also supports multiple data views, so team members can create FMEA Worksheets to match the way they work.
 And you can modify your template over time, so you can adapt your analysis if requirements change.

 Relyence FMEA fully supports Process FMEA requirements with a complete start-to-finish design that incorporates Process Flow Diagrams, PFMEA Worksheets, and Control Plans.
-Relyence FMEA uniquely introduced the always-in-sync technology to ensure that your PFMEA process remains organized and in control.
+The unique-to-Relyence innovative always-in-sync technology ensures that your PFMEA process remains organized and in control.
 Data is shared across all your analysis elements and flows seamlessly throughout.

 You can register for a completely free, fully functional trial of Relyence FMEA.
-You are also welcome to contact our sales team for more details and to schedule your own personal live product demonstration.
+You are also welcome to contact our sales team for more details or schedule your own personal live product demonstration.